CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-5/bounce/bounce_1.md

 Now we know know our `target` we can use ``||mobs:mobs.apply_effect()||`` to apply the effect.

-To this we want to pass it in 4 paramters, first the affect we want to use, which is `LEVITATION`.
+To this we want to pass it in 4 parameters, first the affect we want to use, which is `LEVITATION`.
 Second is the target, which will be `target` variable we set in the last step.
 Third is the duration the effect lasts for of `1` second, and finally is amplifier which is how strong we want the effect to be.

 **Add ``||mobs:mobs.apply_effect()||`` to run if it's `True`**